-With a foreword by French male sex worker and political activist Thierry Schaffauser Documenting Thierry was published in 2017 and launched at The Photographers’ Gallery, London.
+With a foreword by French male sex worker and political activist Thierry Schaffauser Documenting Thierry was published and launched at The Photographers’ Gallery, London in 2017.

 Featured in HERO Magazine and Huck Magazine in 2017.

 Acquired by Tate Britain for its library collection in 2017 and the Martin Parr Foundation collection in 2019.

 Year after year, young Europeans come to London to learn English and try to make better money than they do at home.
 London appears as a place of total freedom for young queers, where nobody gives a fuck about who you are, to the point that you can die on the sidewalk and people will keep walking along your body.
 To be hired as a bartender in any gay venue is easy when you know how to smile and seduce your audience.
 But, it doesn’t take long to realise that sex work provides better income and more free time without a boss above you.

 I used most of that time to do activism in the labour movement for sex workers’ and LGBTQ rights.
 The personal is political but sometimes the political is a convenient way to meet new people and become more personal.
 This is how I met photographer Marc Vallée who read the articles I wrote in the Guardian advocating for sex work decriminalisation and labour rights.
 We talked about anarcho-syndicalism, what an absence of power could mean, and the similarities between different freelance jobs whether as an independent photographer or as a sex worker.
 It seems he liked me enough to make more than photographs with me.
 Now you hold in your hands the result of our collaboration.